Milton, West Virginia

 Milton is a town in Cabell County, West Virginia, United States.
 The population was 2,831 at the 2020 census.

-Milton is a part of the Huntington-Ashland, WV-KY-OH Metropolitan Statistical Area (MSA).
+It is part of the Huntington–Ashland metropolitan area.

 History

 The town was named after Milton Reece, the original owner of the town site.

-Historic sites

 Milton is noted for the historic Mud River Covered Bridge across the nearby Mud River.
 In 2002, the covered bridge was moved to nearby Pumpkin Park.
 It was listed on the National Register of Historic Places in 1975.
 The town is also known for Blenko Glass, which is across the street from Pumpkin Park.

 The former Morris Memorial Hospital for Crippled Children was listed on the National Register of Historic Places in 2013.

 Geography

 Milton is located along the Mud River.

 According to the United States Census Bureau, the town has a total area of 1.58 sqmi, of which 1.54 sqmi is land and 0.04 sqmi is water.